Musical Instruments

 Patent misrepresentation of patents

-The history of the autoharp and other chord zithers is replete with innovations that were patented in one country and appeared shortly afterward in a patent issued in another country.
-When the dates are close enough, it can be difficult to determine who should be credited with the actual invention.
+The history of fretless zithers is replete with inventions intended to ease the production of chords, first patented in one country and then claimed by someone else shortly thereafter, in a patent issued in another country.
+When the dates are close enough, it can be difficult to determine who should be credited with the actual innovation.
 Similarities do sometimes appear to be coincidental but plagiarism was common enough.
-One way of disguising it was to “extend” an earlier patent for a similar device to include the co-opted later innovation.
-Since the date of such revision was also recorded, this only partially obscured the actual priority.

 Continue reading “Patent misrepresentation of patents”